Transport map accelerated Markov chain Monte Carlo: Adaptive transport map MCMC

-In practice, we choose $g(\mapp_i)$ to prevent the map from deviating too strongly from the identity, particularly when $K$ is small.
+In practice, we choose $g(\mapp_i)$ to prevent $\imap$ from deviating too strongly from the identity map, particularly when $K$ is small.
 If additional problem structure such as the covariance of $\td$ were known, it could also be incorporated into the regularization term.
 But in the typical case, we use a simple quadratic penalty function centered on the coefficients of the identity map: letting $\mapp_i^{\text{Id}}$ denote the coefficients of the identity map, we put $g(\mapp_i) = k_R \|\mapp_i-\mapp_i^{\text{Id}}\|^2$ where $k_R$ is a user-defined regularization parameter.
-We have found that on most problems, small values of $k_R$ yield similar performance, and we usually set $k_R=10^{-4}$.
+We have found that on most problems, small values of $k_R$ yield similar performance.
+(In the numerical examples below, we mostly set $k_R=10^{-4}$.)
 Because we have discarded the $\frac{1}{K}$ coefficient scaling the Monte Carlo sum in \eqref{eq:regopt}, the second term of the objective overwhelms the regularization term as the number of samples grows, and the value of $k_R$ eventually becomes unimportant.

 Lines 9--13 of Algorithm \ref{alg:adaptalg} show how we incorporate the map update into our adaptive MCMC framework.